 Knauss settled near Furnace Dam.
 Sebastian Knauss built his home near the present

 day railroad underpass.
-John Ehrenhardt erected his cabin on South Keystone Ave,
+Jacob Ehrenhardt erected his cabin on South Keystone Ave,

 near where his son built his stone house in 1803.
 It was the Ehrenhardt house that